react-bootstrap/react-bootstrap/README.md

 __Under active development - APIs will change.__ Check out the [1.0.0 Roadmap](https://github.com/react-bootstrap/react-bootstrap/wiki#100-roadmap) and [Contributing Guidelines][contributing] to see where you can help out.
 Prior to the 1.0.0 release, deprecations or breaking changes should result in a Minor version bump.

-## React v0.13 support

-Releases from v0.27.0 onward only support React v0.14.
-The latest releases compatible with React v0.13 are the v0.26.x releases.

 ## Docs

 See the [documentation][documentation] with live editable examples.